Graviton-Code-Editor/Graviton-App/readme.md

 Some ways to contribute to Graviton's project:

 - Translating to new language or improving the existing
-- Revise the commits
-- Adding new features to the source
-- Making plugins
-- Opening issues or help on answering them
+- Opening issues or help answering them
-- Request features
+- Proposing features
-- Revise documentation
 - Donating

-For people who translates to a new language:
-Please consider revising and updating your languages in case they are missing some new strings.

 👽 Authors
 ---